4 ways customer expectations have evolved

 Liveops’ virtual agents work from home and invest their own time and money in developing skills and setting up their offices to provide services for Liveops clients.
 They have a vested interest in protecting customer security because it’s not just a job—it’s their own business on the line.

-Actionable insight: Dig deeper into your assumptions about call center security, considering how a more mature and invested virtual workforce could provide greater security for customer information.
+Actionable insight: Dig deeper into your assumptions about contact center security, considering how a more mature and invested virtual workforce could provide greater security for customer information.

 Customers expect more automation